Real Estate Investment

 The 70% rule: your flipping safety net

-Rather than do this math by hand on every deal, use our Fix & Flip / BRRRR calculator.
-It runs the 70% rule, profit, ROI, and holding costs in seconds — so you can analyze more deals and offer with confidence.
+Rather than run this math by hand on every deal, use our Fix & Flip / BRRRR calculator.
+It handles the 70% rule, profit, ROI, and holding costs in seconds so you can analyze more deals and offer with confidence.

 Financing your flip

 Most investors do not pay all cash.
-Instead, they combine a down payment with short-term financing.
+They combine a down payment with short-term financing.
 Hard-money lenders fund flips quickly because they lend against the property, not just your credit.
-However, those loans cost more, so factor points and interest into your budget from day one.
+Those loans cost more though, so factor points and interest into your budget from day one.

 If you plan to keep the property as a rental instead of selling, consider the BRRRR strategy.
 Our rental property ROI calculator shows whether the numbers cash-flow after a refinance.